Ever since childhood, Nebraska City has meant apples and trees to me.

 The first time we took Farley to Nebraska City, we skipped the Arbor Day Farm Tree Adventure, scoffing at the price and the fact we could see apple trees for free elsewhere in town.

 We ponied up the admission fee during our last visit and it was totally worth it.
+Read an extensive post about everything to do there here.

 Our favorite spots included: